 For students who have birthdays during the summer months, we celebrate their “half birthday” during the school year.
 As someone who has a summer birthday, I never got a chance to celebrate my birthday at school and always felt left out so I make sure that doesn’t happen to any of my students.
 They receive the same treats and a special “Half Birthday” certificate.

-I have started using brag tags in my classroom and I give students a special birthday brag tag that they can add to their necklaces.
+Birthday Brag Tags – I have started using brag tags in my classroom so students can choose to add a special birthday brag tag to their necklaces.